 An appropriate member of staff will investigate the situation carefully.
-Investigation may take a number of forms, depending, for example, on the apparent seriousness of the situation, the age of the pupil concerned, any SEN and/or disability or vulnerability the pupil may have and the level of distress involved.
-On some occasions, there may be clear evidence in the form of written notes, text or email messages etc., or Staff and senior pupils may have observed specific actions; on other occasions there may only be the complaints from the victim and possibly a series of counter-accusations from other pupils.

-All of these will be gathered together as part of the investigation.
+Investigation may take a number of forms, depending, for example, on the apparent seriousness of the situation, the age of the pupil concerned, any SEND or certain health conditions or vulnerability the pupil may have and the level of distress involved.
+On some occasions, there may be clear evidence in the form of written notes, text or email messages etc., or Staff and senior pupils may have observed specific actions; on other occasions there may only be the complaints from the victim(s) and possibly a series of counter-accusations from other pupils.
+All of these will be gathered as part of the investigation.

 Investigation may include speaking with the pupils involved.
-The alleged perpetrator(s)/ 'bully' or 'bullies' will be talked to.
-If a group is involved, it may be useful, to ask them to write individual versions of events, which can be checked against each other; a meeting between the alleged perpetrator and the victim may be arranged, depending on the circumstances, where a member of staff encourages an exchange of views, while making it clear that bullying behaviour is unacceptable.
+The alleged perpetrator(s)/'bully' or 'bullies' and the victim(s) will be interviewed separately.
+If a group is involved, it may be useful, to ask them to write individual versions of events, which can be checked against each other; a meeting between the alleged perpetrator(s) and the victim(s) may be arranged, depending on the circumstances.
 Such a meeting would only be arranged with the agreement of both parties and care will be taken to ensure that support is given if necessary.
 Staff will consider carefully whether another member of staff should be present to take notes and whether individual pupils should be supported by a friend or trusted adult.
 This will be appropriate in most cases.

-Where the bullying is of a sexual violence or sexual harassment nature, the Designated Safeguarding Lead will make an immediate risk and needs assessment which will consider the victim, the alleged perpetrator and the other children at the School.
+Where the bullying is of a sexual violence or sexual harassment nature, the Designated Safeguarding Lead (DSL) will make an immediate risk and needs assessment which will consider the victim(s), the alleged perpetrator(s) and the other children at the School.
 This risk assessment will be recorded and kept under review.
-The victim will be reassured that they are being taken seriously and they will be supported and kept safe.
+The victim(s) will be reassured that they are being taken seriously and they will be supported and kept safe.
 The DSL will consider the risk posed to all pupils and put adequate measures in place to protect them and keep them safe.
-This may include consideration of the proximity of the victim and alleged perpetrator and considerations regarding shared classes, sharing school premises, boarding houses and school transport.
-Further information can be found in the Safeguarding policy.
+This may include consideration of the proximity of the victim(s) and alleged perpetrator(s) and considerations regarding shared classes, sharing school premises, boarding houses, and school transport.
+Further information can be found in the Safeguarding and Child Protection Policy.